miloxeon/potion/README.md

 # 🤓 Potion
 Make websites that look like famous note taking app.

-## What it does?
+## What does it do?

-You just have your HTML file, you put one script into `<head>` and it instantly looks like it was made in that note-taking app.
-When testing this, I noted myself hitting Cmd + R on a real thing instead of my recreation, and this fact alone makes me think that my recreation looks pretty close.
+If you just have your HTML file and nothing else, you can put one line of code into `<head>`, and it will instantly look like it was made in that note-taking app.

 ## Why?

 I've seen [Fruition](https://fruitionsite.com) and really like it.
 I find that design really simple and attractive for things like demo pages, READMEs, documentation and other such things.
-However, the original thing loads extremely slowly and it's inaccessible because it was never designed to be used in such way.
+However, the original thing loads extremely slowly and it's inaccessible because it was never designed to be used in such a way.

 This is where Potion steps in.